HumanCellAtlas/lira/README.md

 In order to enable the auto-formatting in the development process, you have to spend a few seconds setting up the `pre-commit` the first time you clone the repo:

 1. Install `pre-commit` by running: `pip install pre-commit` (or simply run `pip install -r requirements.txt`).
-2. Make sure the `.pre-commit-config.yaml` still looks OK to you.
-3. Run `pre-commit install` to install the git hook.
+2. Run `pre-commit install` to install the git hook.

 Please make sure you followed the above steps, otherwise your commits might fail at the linting test!